SanJuanaMtz/file-organizer-python/README.md

-# File Organizer in Python
+## File Organizer with Python

-This is a simple automation project built with Python.
+Automation project built with Python to organize files automatically based on their extension.

-## What it does
+## Features
+Version 1
-Automatically organizes files into folders based on file type.
+- Organizes files into folders by type
+- Uses conditionals and loops
+- Supports documents and images

+Version 2
+- Improved structure using dictionaries
+- Dynamic category management
+- Better file path handling with os.path.join()
+- Extension handling with splitext()
+- Console feedback for moved files
+- More scalable and maintainable
-## Tech used
+## Technologies Used
 - Python
-- os module
+- os
-- shutil module
+- shutil

-## Why I built it
-To practice automation and file handling while learning Python through CS50.
+## Goal of the Project

+This project was created while learning programming concepts through CS50 and focuses on automation, file handling, and improving code structure through iteration.

+## Future Improvements
+- GUI version
+- Folder selection
+- Activity logs
+- Automatic scheduled execution